|- REALifelines: Veterans' Employment and Career Transition Advisor|

-State Veteran Employment Services — This site provides information about employment services and programs that are specific to transitioning service members and veterans in the state of Iowa.
+State Veteran Employment Services — This site provides information about employment services and programs that are specific to transitioning service members and veterans in the state of Pennsylvania.

-Iowa State Government Jobs — This site provides access to employment opportunities with the state of Iowa.
+Pennsylvania State Government Jobs — This site provides access to employment opportunities with the state of Pennsylvania.

-Iowa Disability Program Navigators — These are specialists in Iowa's One-Stop Career Centers who have expertise helping job seekers with disabilities find employment and extensive knowledge about the various benefits and support services available to assist them.
+Pennsylvania Disability Program Navigators — These are specialists in Pennsylvania's One-Stop Career Centers who have expertise helping job seekers with disabilities find employment and extensive knowledge about the various benefits and support services available to assist them.

 * Although some of the state web sites are ".com" sites, they contain state resources and information for the respective state.

 VetSuccess.gov — This site offers information about the services that the Vocational Rehabilitation and Employment (VR&E) program provides to veterans with service-connected disabilities, including information about vocational counseling and special rehabilitation available to active-duty service members and veterans who have recently separated from active duty.

 Transition Assistance Service Programs — This site offers information on programs and counseling for transitioning service members, veterans and their families, including benefits from the Department of Veterans Affairs, the Department of Defense and other government agencies for which they may be eligible.